 CB Commercial achieved significant global expansion with the 1998 acquisition of REI Limited, the international arm of Richard Ellis, which traces its roots to London in 1773.
 At this time, the company changed its name to CB Richard Ellis, or CBRE.

-- CBRE acquired Insignia Financial Group and became the leading real estate services firm in New York and London.
+- CBRE acquired Insignia ESG and became the leading real estate services firm in New York and London.

 - In June, CBRE completed a successful initial public offering and began trading its Class A Common Stock on the New York Stock Exchange.

 - CBRE was added to the S&P 500 in 2006.

 - CBRE acquired Trammell Crow Company to create a real estate services firm with unprecedented scale, scope and service offerings.

 - CBRE became the global leader in the provision of outsourcing services to major occupiers, including corporations, healthcare organizations and public sector institutions.